 Expected graduation date of May 2020 or December 2020.

-Current students from the following universities and colleges are eligible to apply: Iowa State University, Northwestern University, Purdue University, The George Washington University, University of Minnesota and University of Wisconsin-Madison.
+Current students from the following universities and colleges are eligible to apply: Alabama A&M, Iowa State University, Kansas State University, Northwestern University, North Carolina A&T, Pennsylvania State University, Purdue University, The George Washington University, the University of Florida, the University of Minnesota and University of Wisconsin-Madison.

 GPA of 3.0 or higher.